janto-pee/music-streaming-frontend/README.md

 ### Built With

-We'll be b.uilding a fullstack project, therefore we'll be using alot of technologies on both the frontend and backend
+We'll be building a fullstack project, therefore we'll be using alot of technologies on both the frontend and backend

 * [![Vue][Vue.js]][Vue-url]
 * [![Docker][Docker.com]][Docker-url]